Agricultural Literacy Curriculum Matrix

 Making a Brand for Ourselves the "Cowboy" Way

-Students will explore cowboy culture and history and learn about 19th-century Texas cattle trails.
-Activities include writing cowboy poetry, mapping historic cattle trails, and creating cattle brands.
+Students explore cowboy culture and history and research 19th-century Texas cattle trails by writing cowboy poetry, mapping historic cattle trails, and creating cattle brands.

 Interest Approach — Engagement

 - K-W-L Charts reference page